 1) Identifying Data Segments

-Increasingly fluctuating network perimeters make for a stressful environment for IT professionals to protect the entire network.
-One of the initial proactive steps in implementing zero trust is to identify the organization’s segments that contain sensitive information, essential IT operations, or anything deemed to be worthy of more robust user privileges.
+Increasingly fluctuating network perimeters make for a stressful environment for IT professionals who strive to protect the entire network.
+One of the initial proactive steps in implementing zero trust is to identify the organization’s segments that contain sensitive information, essential IT operations, or anything deemed worthy of more robust user privileges.

-The purpose of this is to reduce the attack surface to a minimum, preventing any unauthorized lateral movement.
-Moving forward, security professionals could create secure zones to isolate data centers, applications, environments, and workloads across cloud, on-premises, and hybrid network setups.
+The purpose of this step is to reduce the attack surface to a minimum, preventing any unauthorized lateral movement.
+Moving forward, security professionals could create secure zones to isolate data centres, applications, environments, and workloads across cloud, on-premises, and hybrid network setups.

-This is a critical task as it allows an administrator to properly segment both user privileges as well as network traffic.
+This is a critical task as it allows an administrator to properly segment both user privileges and network traffic.

 2) Mapping Traffic Flows of Sensitive Data

-Once the sensitive data has been identified, the next step is to understand the intent of that data.
+After locating the sensitive data spread across the infrastructure, the next step is to understand the intent of that data.
 If one doesn’t know this about their data, they can’t effectively defend it.